BA in Spanish

 Why Major in Spanish at Eastern?

-- Faculty hold degrees from University of Pennsylvania, New York University, Temple University and Middlebury College.
+- Distinguished faculty hold terminal degrees from University of Pennsylvania, New York University, Temple University and Middlebury College.